bitcynth/usbip-win/README.md

   - Kernel 4.15.0-29 (USB/IP kernel module crash was observed on some other version)
   - `# modprobe vhci-hcd`

-- Install USB/IP test certificate
-  - Install `driver/usbip_test.pfx` (password: usbip)
-  - Certificate should be installed into
-    1. "Trusted Root Certification Authority" in "Local Computer" (not current user) and
-    2. "Trusted Publishers" in "Local Computer" (not current user)
-- Enable test signing
-  - `> bcdedit.exe /set TESTSIGNING ON`
-  - reboot the system to apply
 - Copy `usbip.exe`, `usbipd.exe`, `usb.ids`, `usbip_stub.sys`, `usbip_stub.inx` into a folder in target machine
   - You can find `usbip.exe`, `usbipd.exe`, `usbip_stub.sys` in output folder after build or on [release](https://github.com/cezanne/usbip-win/releases) page.
   - `userspace/usb.ids`